 Sudden, excruciating pain during defecation should arouse suspicion of a penetrating foreign body, usually lodged at or just above the anorectal junction.
 Other manifestations depend on the size and shape of the foreign body, its duration in situ, and the presence of infection or perforation.

 Foreign bodies usually become lodged in the mid rectum, where they cannot negotiate the anterior angulation of the rectum.
 They can be felt on digital examination.
 Abdominal examination and chest x-rays may be necessary to exclude possible intraperitoneal rectal perforation.

 If the object can be palpated, a local anesthetic is given by sc and submucosal injections of 0.5% lidocaine or bupivacaine.
 The anus is dilated with a rectal retractor, and the foreign body is grasped and removed.
 If the object cannot be palpated, the patient should be hospitalized.
 Peristalsis usually moves the foreign body down to the mid rectum, and the above routine can be followed.
 Removal via a sigmoidoscope or proctoscope is rarely successful, and sigmoidoscopy usually forces the foreign body proximally, delaying its extraction.
 Regional or general anesthesia is infrequently necessary, and laparotomy with milking of the foreign body toward the anus or colotomy with extraction of the foreign body is rarely necessary.
 After extraction, sigmoidoscopy should be done to rule out significant rectal trauma or perforation.
 Removal of a rectal foreign body may be of high risk and should be done by a surgeon or gastroenterologist skilled in foreign body removal.

-Last full review/revision February 2007 by Sidney Cohen, MD
+Last full review/revision June 2013 by Michael C. DiMarino, MD